KefahMeraki/meraki-workshop/docs/03-meraki-workflow-automation.md

 You completed the following tasks:

-Prepared a Meraki Dashboard API key
+- Prepared a Meraki Dashboard API key.

-Accessed Cisco Workflows from the Meraki Dashboard
+- Accessed Cisco Workflows from the Meraki Dashboard.

-Connected Cisco Workflows to Meraki using Targets
+- Connected Cisco Workflows to Meraki using Targets.

-Explored the Cisco Workflow Exchange
+- Explored the Cisco Workflow Exchange.

-Installed a Cisco-managed workflow
+- Installed a Cisco-managed workflow.

-Ran the workflow to create a wireless SSID
+- Ran the workflow to create a wireless SSID.

-Verified the SSID in the Meraki Dashboard
+- Verified the SSID in the Meraki Dashboard.

 >[!NOTE]